 MTN-affiliated researchers and partners work within a unique infrastructure specifically designed to facilitate the research required to support licensure of the tested products for widespread use.

-- Efficacy Studies of New Formulations for Women.
+Efficacy Studies of New Formulations for Women, including adolescent girls (in collaboration with the ATN).
 In addition to gel microbicides, the MTN is exploring other types of formulations, including vaginal rings.
 Unlike a vaginal gel that must be used every day or at the time of sexual activity, the vaginal rings currently being studied are inserted monthly and release the active ingredient slowly so that a woman would have long-lasting protection against HIV.